 To get the most value out of the Rollout view, we recommend configuring health metrics – your team's unique definition of “healthy” – by visiting Settings > Health metrics.

-At the top of the Rollout view, you’ll see a number of small cards with at-a-glance, live data about your release and its health, each with visual cues that communicate the status of those particular metrics (progress percentages, and indicators of healthy vs unhealthy if your team has set up health definitions.)
+At the top of the Rollout view, you’ll see a number of small cards with at-a-glance, live data about your release and its health, each with visual cues that communicate the status of those particular metrics (progress percentages, and indicators of healthy vs unhealthy if your team has set up health metric definitions).
 Certain cards are shown by default, and others are surfaced based on key events you have selected in corresponding integration settings.
+Default cards include:

 Here, you’ll find more granular detail about: